Contents

 How It Works: Feature & Benefit pages and the Use Case pages

-But by putting this information behind the demo signup gate — plus requiring the prospect to turn up and watch it — they don’t give people what they need to make an informed decision.
-We believe the most important elements of How it Works are the Feature & Benefit pages and the Use Case pages.
+To give prospects the details they need to make an informed decision, we believe the most important elements of How it Works are the Feature & Benefit pages and the Use Case pages.

 So, let’s dig into how the best SaaS companies can get these elements right.